 - The government has approved a Scheme for the Promotion of Manufacturing of Electronic Components and Semiconductors (SPECS) and a Production Linked Incentive (PLI) scheme for 13 critical sectors like telecom, automobiles, etc.

-Setting up a semiconductor fabrication plant in India: Submitting an Expression of Interest
+Setting up a semiconductor fabrication plant in India and submitting an Expression of Interest

 Besides aiding intelligent computing systems, semiconductors also play an important role in the advancement of emerging technologies, such as IoT, 5G, robotics, and autonomous vehicles.
 However, these technologies will not be able to advance further unless India is able to develop a sustainable semiconductor manufacturing ecosystem – a prerequisite to advance India’s online infrastructure.